Skip to content

 Thomas biography and pictures for download:

-Thomas Rödding places the Digital Product Passport where it is being discussed as an infrastructure for global trade, supply chains and consumers.
+Thomas Rödding brings the Digital Product Passport into the debates where it is discussed as infrastructure for global trade, supply chains and consumers.

 Design ohne Titel